Jennifer Lopez and Alex Rodriguez Avoid Run-In With Casper Smart

 As for Alex, he went for a business casual style thanks to his beige pants, white button-down and sky blue sweater.

-While it may seem like a typical night out in Los Angeles, a special diner just so happened to be in attendance.
+While it may seem like a typical night out in Los Angeles, a special diner just so happened to also be in attendance.

-Photographers also spotted Jennifer's ex Casper Smart arriving at the hot spot for a business dinner.
+Photographers spotted Jennifer's ex Casper Smart arriving at the hot spot for a business dinner.
 According to an eyewitness, the "Dance Again" singer and her boyfriend left the restaurant through the back door just a few minutes after Casper arrived.

 Image Press / BACKGRID